FaithForHumans/Musical-Sorting/README.md

   short: the millisecond delay between each iteration of the sort.

 Any questions, let me know.
 Opening issues would be the easiest way to track things.

+One more note, commit to your own branch!
+Name it whatever your heart desires, but please don't commit to master.
+Only I get to do that :)

+Ohh, and don't forget to create a pull requeset.
+I trust that you are all grown men and can handle conflicts.